 – Detached Youth Work Sessions: youth workers go out ‘on foot’ and engage young people gathering in local parks, high streets and teen shelters providing positive conversations and activities as required by young people.
 Through this work, team members can offer advice and support, help young people explore their options for the future, inspire and support young people involved in risky behaviour, help young people explore their place in their community and empower them to be involved in the development of more services or activities for their age group.

-– Mobile Unit Outreach: using Essex Youth Service’s Mobile Youth Bus, teams provide a hot drink, a listening ear and activities in local car parks.
+– Mobile Unit Outreach: using our bespoke Mobile Youth Vehicle, teams provide a hot drink, a listening ear and activities for young people in key locations such as car parks, residential areas and parks.
 Young people can drop in for a drink and cake, stay for a chat and get involved with different available activities depending on what’s available on the night!

 – Football Cage Sessions: our pop-up football cage provides a fun, healthy and engaging activity which is very popular with young people.
 The cage is built on site by the team and allows one-on-one or two-on-two games of football in a contained space.
 There are no throw-ins and not goalies, just a frantic use of skills, walls and trickshots as players try to sneak a goal past the opposition.
 We find that as many young people engage with workers outside the cage as those who get involved in playing and these sessions can allow for fantastic conversations and give young people more access to support in their local area.

 Community Youth Work Teams include Bar ‘n’ Bus staff as well as trained teams of volunteers – largely from local churches.
 Sessions can also be run in partnership with other organisations in order to provide more opportunities for young people.

 Bar ‘n’ Bus works closely with local schools in the areas in which we deliver our community youth work.